OpenNebula/docs/source/intro_release_notes/upgrades/vcenter_52_to_54.rst

 .. note:: It's advisable to disable the Sunstone user interface while the pre-migrator script is run in order to avoid that OpenNebula objects created by users while the script is run are not pre-migrated.

-This script can be executed as many times as wished.
-It will update previous results and XML template will be always overwritten.

 In order to execute the script you need to download from `https://downloads.opennebula.org/packages/opennebula-5.4.0/vcenter_one54_pre.rb <https://downloads.opennebula.org/packages/opennebula-5.4.0/vcenter_one54_pre.rb>`__ and run it manually **as oneadmin**.